 They prefer direct sunlight, but they will also perform well in indirect light.
 The most important aspect is to make sure they receive enough hours of light.

-One location that works well for this plant is near a south-facing window.
+One location that I find works particularly well for this plant is near a south-facing window.
 A spot in a bright room or west-facing window will also work well.

 Temperature & Humidity Preferences

 Kalanchoe pinnata prefer temperatures that are between 65-85ºF.
-It is extremely sensitive to cold and will suffer if temperatures dip below 50ºF for an extended period of time.
+It is susceptible to cold and will suffer if temperatures dip below 50ºF for an extended period of time.

-Since this plant doesn’t like the cold, make sure to keep away from cool drafts.
+Since this plant doesn’t like the cold, keep away from cool drafts.
 Avoid placing it near poorly insulated windows, exterior doors, and air conditioning vents.

 As far as humidity, cathedral bells aren’t too picky.
 These plants prefer low to moderate humidity, but they can grow well in high humidity as well.

-How to Care for Kalanchoe Pinnata (Cathedral Bells) at Home
+How to Care for Kalanchoe Pinnata at Home

 Since Kalanchoe pinnata plants can store water in their fleshy leaves, they can withstand periods of drought.
 With this in mind, be aware that overwatering is more common than underwatering.

-During the spring and summer, Kalanchoe pinnata will only need to be watered every two to four weeks.
+During the spring and summer, Kalanchoe pinnata will only need to be watered every two to four weeks, in my experience.
 When the shorter days of fall and winter arrive, you will only need to water once every one to two months.

 You should water these plants when the top two inches of the potting mix is dry.

-When you water, you want to aim for a soak and drain method.
+When you water, you want to aim for a soak-and-drain method.
 This involves thoroughly wetting the soil until water runs out the bottom of the container and then waiting until the soil is dry.
-By watering in this manner, you mimic the intense storms the plant experiences in its natural environment.
+Watering in this manner mimics the intense storms the plant experiences in its natural environment.

 Cathedral bells plants don’t require much fertilizer.
-Applying fertilizer that is too strong or fertilizing too often can lead to salt buildups.
+Applying too strong fertilizer or fertilizing too often can lead to salt buildup.
 In turn, your plants will suffer.

 Pruning